asayers/manifesto/README.md

 - It should be possible to parallelise the descents into different branches of the directory tree.
-- Perhaps put all the manifests in the same place, but with different filenames; or just have a single manifest.
 - In order to properly reproduce the original directory structure we need to store ownership, permissions, timestamps, links, etc.
 - Support other hashing algorithms?
-- Support ignoring certain files/directories.
+- Improve support for ignoring certain files/directories.
-- Add support for running an arbitrary command which will recieve a path and a hash as input over all files in the tree, ensuring that the hash is up-to-date at the time the command is invoked.
+- Add support for running an arbitrary command which will recieve a path and a hash as input over all files in the tree, ensuring that the hash is up-to-date at the time the command is invoked?
+- Proper command-line flag parsing